gamagori/infraops-playbook/1-lay-of-the-land.md

 > implying

 ## You should know what functionality you support.
+1. What is its name?
+2. Who uses it?
+3. Who else supports it?
-  - Can you access the application?
+4. Can you log in to it?
+5. What does it depend on?

-  - You should know when functionality breaks.
+### You should know when functionality you support breaks.
+1. How can the users let you know when it breaks?

-  - You should have a plan for what to do when the functionality breaks.
+### You should have a plan for what to do when the functionality breaks.
+1.